gameltb/ComfyUI_stable_fast/README.md

 >
 > Currently only tested on linux, Not tested on Windows.

 The following needs to be installed when you use TensorRT.
-Even if you don't install these, the stable-fast node is still available.

 ```bash
 pip install onnx zstandard